hoonsbory/browser-runtime-js/README.md

 browser.start();
 ```

-The object contains a function named 'name' and a child function called 'childFunc'.
-These functions will be executed within the scope.
+Each function object has a common name (name

+Function execution within a function is indicated by the childFunc property.

+If func2 was executed in func1, then func2 is the childFunc of func1.

+Asynchronous functions also use the type property to determine whether they are macro (regular tasks => setimeout, fetch ...), micro (Promise, MutationObserver ...), or requestAnimationFrame (raf).

+In this example, the macro task uses only setTimeout and the micro task uses only Promise.

-Asynchronous functions must have a callback.
+Asynchronous functions have callback functions.

-There are three types of asynchronous functions: macro, micro (Promise), and raf (requestAnimationFrame) that can be employed.
+For setTimeout, it has a milliseconds (ms) property.

+For Promise, you need to specify where in the scope to resolve to.
+In the example above, we change promise2 to fullfilled in the callback of setTimeout2.
-To create promises, add a 'resolve' property in the scope that resolves the promise.
-The value should match the name of the corresponding promise object.
+The value of the resolve property must match the name of the promise object.

-To make the sequence of actions clear for macro tasks, we set setTimeout to 0 seconds, although several web APIs are available.

-By default, the thread pool for the WEB API is limited to 5.

 <br/>